European development bank chief sees some Greek companies as 'good bets'

 Energy efficiency and cross-border projects linking Greece with south-eastern Europe were also prospects, he said.

-"To get to even bigger than that ... you are talking about pre-privatisation processes, privatisations themselves.
+"To get to even bigger than that ... you are talking about pre-privatization processes, privatizations themselves.
 Those, I think, are an area where we just cannot move forward until we have clarity in our discussions with the new government."

 (Reporting by Krista Hughes; Editing by Lisa Shumaker)